matthewc2003/replays_unpack/README.md

   (including [nested](docs/Packets/0x22.md) properties) without any hardcode: we use .def files from game client to get subpacket ids;
 - extendability and flexibility by providing public api (see examples).

+## Forked reason
+- To be used in conjuction with a discord bot for clan discord